 by Julieanne Kost

-In this Quick Tip (How to Remove Unwanted Collections when Exporting Catalogs in Lightroom), Julieanne demonstrates how to quickly clean up an exported catalog of any extraneous collections.
+In this Quick Tip, Julieanne demonstrates how to quickly clean up an exported catalog of any extraneous collections.

 Just as an FYI – I had a great talk with the engineer who works on the Import/Export as Catalogs (after I recorded this video), and he provided an excellent synopsis on why those extra collections are there.
 As it so often turns out, the topic is much more complicated than my little brain imagined: